 In digital signage hardware, most of the material costs go to the display panel.
 The company’s signage is constructed by combining rectangular LED modules each with dimensions of several dozen centimeters, which allows the overall size of the panel to be freely adjusted.
 The company imagines these displays being used at entrances of commercial buildings or in stores that want to create luxurious spaces.
 They have already been introduced at multiple stores of a domestic telecommunications carrier.
 P3 procures the LED modules in Asia, and creates the engine controlling the displays in-house.

-President Fujiyoshi met Mr. Terayama, the current chairman, around the time when he was becoming aware of the importance of services and other intangible aspects in product creation over manufacturing.
-According to the company, Mr. Terayama is very knowledgeable about the media industry and has many connections in related fields to the extent that he is said to be an industry heavyweight.
+Around the time at which President Fujiyoshi began to recognize the importance of prioritizing services and intangible business elements over manufacturing itself, he met Ryuichi Terayama, who was chairman and CEO of the company until October 2021.
+According to the company, former Chairman Terayama was very knowledgeable about the media industry and had many connections in related fields to the extent that he was said to be an industry heavyweight.

-Mr. Terayama is chairman and CEO of P3, and also serves as chairman of NSC Holdings, Inc. (unlisted).
-Mr. Terayama comes from News Service Center, Inc., the de facto predecessor of NSC Holdings, where he also serves as president.
+In addition to his former position as chairman and CEO of P3, Terayama has also served as chairman of NSC Holdings, Inc. (unlisted) and as president of News Service Center, Inc., the de facto predecessor of NSC Holdings.
 News Service Center, Inc. was founded in 1970 with the sponsorship of players in the political and business worlds after inquiries by the then-Prime Minister Eisaku Sato.
 The Japanese government contributed 40% of the initial capital, with the remaining 60% coming from the Asahi, Mainichi, Yomiuri, and Sankei newspapers, and ad agency giants Dentsu Inc. and Hakuhodo Inc. Employees were seconded from Nippon Telegraph and Telephone Public Corporation (currently Nippon Telegraph and Telephone Corporation [NTT]).
 Almost all of the major media outlets at the time had a hand in establishing the company.

 Receiving allotments from the national public relations budget, News Service Center, Inc. was the first to commercialize a telephone information service business in Japan.
 It established the Telephone Service Association, an organization comprising more than 400 member companies, and spread telephone information services across Japan.
 The company provided breaking news from major outlets free-of-charge over the telephone, and sandwiched government PR messaging in between the programming.
 The advertising business also expanded.
 News Service Center came to own a group company publishing Weekly Japan, a free newspaper started by the government, which resulted in it creating a newspaper media business reaching circulation of over five million.
 In the age of television, the company, supported by funds from the national budget, started a public relations business using video content to promote public facilities.
 It developed media in the three areas of telecommunications, newspapers, and television.